tarantool/doc/doc/reference/reference_rock/dbms.rst

 PostgreSQL files are installed in.

-It will be necessary to install Tarantool's PostgreSQL driver shared library, load it, and use it to connect to a PostgreSQL server.
-After that, one can pass any PostgreSQL statement to the server and receive results.
+It will be necessary to install Tarantool's PostgreSQL driver shared library, load it, and use it to connect to a PostgreSQL server instance.
+After that, one can pass any PostgreSQL statement to the server instance and receive results.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
          Installation